Easy-BS/v0.1.1/README.md

 Compared to **v0.0.1**, this version introduces:

-• Automated configuration of underfloor radiant heating systems
+• Automated configuration of Radiant Floor Heating (RFH) systems
 • Natural-language-driven calibration of building energy models
 • Enhanced representation of dynamic indoor heat gains
 • Improved robustness and automation of simulation workflows